ibm-cloud-docs/openwhisk/openwhisk_packages.md

   - `cron`: A crontab specification of when to fire the trigger.
   - `trigger_payload`: The payload parameter value to set in each trigger event.

-2. Create a trigger that fires every eight seconds.
+2. Create a trigger that fires every 8 seconds.

   ```
   wsk trigger create everyEightSeconds --feed /whisk.system/alarms/alarm -p cron "*/8 * * * * *" -p trigger_payload "{\"name\":\"Mork\", \"place\":\"Ork\"}"